CesiumGS/cesium/README.md

 ### :earth_americas: Where Does the 3D Content Come From? ###

 CesiumJS can stream 3D content such as terrain, imagery, and 3D Tiles from the commercial [Cesium ion](https://cesium.com/blog/2018/03/01/hello-cesium-ion/) platform and other content sources.
-You are free to use any combination of content sources with CesiumJS you please, but using Cesium ion helps support CesiumJS development. :heart:
+You are free to use any combination of content sources with CesiumJS that you please.
+Using Cesium ion helps support CesiumJS development. :heart:

 ### :clap: Featured Demos ###